-When done properly, a safety audit will help to determine if a company’s day to day activities are in conformity with their safety efforts.
-This means that a safety audit is typically only going to be done after a safety plan for the facility is already in place.
-A safety audit can, however, be used as part of the process in the creation of a full safety plan for a facility.
+When done properly, a safety audit will help determine if a company's day to day activities are in conformity with their safety efforts.
+This means a safety audit is typically only done after a safety plan for the facility is already in place.
+A safety audit can, however, be used as part of the process in the creation of a full workplace safety plan for a facility.

-Safety audits are performed for a variety of reasons.
+Safety audits and safety inspections are performed for a variety of reasons.
 Each company will have their own specific list of reasons for completing a safety audit.
-The following are just a few of the most common reasons given:
+The following are just a few of the most common reasons:

 - Safety Concern - Keeping employees and the workplace safe is ethically very important.

-- Bottom Line – While safety improvement in the workplace is often looked at as an expenditure, in the long run it can positively improve the bottom line of a company.
+- Bottom Line - While safety improvement in the workplace is often looked at as an expenditure, in the long run it can positively improve a company's bottom line.

 Performing a Safety Audit

 When planning a safety audit, it is important to follow a set process.
-Start by forming a safety audit team, or teams.
+Start by forming a safety audit team or teams.
 Some companies choose to hire outside consultants to perform the audit, which can be very effective.
-If using existing employees, make sure to make teams that include 3-5 people, and always ensure that employees do not inspect their own work environment.
+If using existing employees, make teams that include 3-5 people and always ensure employees do not inspect their own work environment.

 Those on the safety audit teams should be trained on the current safety standards so they know what to look for.
-In addition, knowledge of laws, OSHA regulations, and any other standards that may apply can be helpful in identifying potential safety concerns.
+In addition, knowledge of laws, OSHA regulations, and any other standards that may apply can help them identify potential safety concerns.

 When ready, the safety audit teams need to look at any incident reports for the area they are auditing.
 These reports can give key insight into where potential problem areas exist.
-They can then go to the physical location of the area being audited, and watch work being done.
-Asking questions of the employees in that work in the area, and getting as much information as possible.
+They can then go to the physical location of the area being audited and watch work being done.
+They can ask questions of the employees in that work in the area and get as much information as possible.

-Finally, taking all the information and analyzing it for potential safety concerns.
+Finally, teams should take all the information and analyze it for potential safety concerns.
 Some safety issues will be quite obvious, but others may be hidden in the data.
-Once the audit is completed, either the same audit team, or another team, should begin making plans on what can be changed in the facility to improve safety based on the information that was gathered during the audit.
+Once the audit is completed, either the same audit team or another team should begin making plans for what can be changed in the facility to improve safety based on the information that was gathered during the audit.